AI Will Automate Dispute Resolution

 All financial industry analysts agree that the number of transactions paid using credit and debit cards will continue to grow annually.
-Moreover, this trend is bound to continue given the planned introduction of the new Apple Card, which is expected to become an instant hit with Millennial’s, especially those who currently do not have a credit card.
+Moreover, this trend will undoubtedly continue.
+The introduction of the new Apple Card, after all, is sure to be an instant hit with Millennials, especially those who currently do not have a credit card.

-Banks that process credit and debit card transactions, therefore, constantly must be on the lookout for new technologies that can handle all this new data traffic quickly and dependably.
+Banks that process credit and debit card transactions, therefore, constantly must be on the lookout for new technologies.
+Technologies that can handle all this new data traffic quickly and dependably.

 PaymentsJournal reports, for example, that Visa is already using AI to prevent an estimated $25 billion annually in credit and debit card fraud.
-Visa Advanced Authorization (VAA), a comprehensive risk management tool, employs AI to evaluate every Visa transaction, allowing issuing banks to identify fraud early enough to prevent it from spreading while allowing legitimate transactions to proceed unimpeded.
+Visa Advanced Authorization (VAA), a comprehensive risk management tool, employs AI to evaluate every Visa transaction.
+That allows issuing banks to identify fraud early.
+And to prevent it from spreading while allowing legitimate transactions to proceed unimpeded.

 Fraud detection is only the beginning.
-As credit and debit card use continues to expand, so will the number of disputes that issuing banks have to process.
-And that will be a challenge, since until now dispute processing has been primarily a manual procedure.
+As credit and debit card use continues to expand, so will the number of disputes that issuing banks must process.
+That will be a challenge, since dispute processing is traditionally an intensively manual procedure.
 That sounds remarkable, and it is.
 Banks, after all, were one of the first institutions to automate after silicon was invented.
-Dispute processing was unaffected because there was virtually no way to automate it.
+Dispute processing was the one exception to the rule.
+After all, there was virtually no way to automate it.

 Now there is.
 AI will, of course, significantly reduce bank operating expenses, just like all other types of automation do.
-But for the credit card holder, what’s most important is that it will dramatically improve service and, in turn, increase customer satisfaction.
+But for credit card and debit card holders and banks alike, what’s most important is that it will dramatically improve service and, in turn, increase customer satisfaction.